deepmirchandani/OpenFGA_In_.Net/README.md

 # OpenFGA In .Net
 Implements **authorization and hierarchical access control using OpenFGA in a .NET application**.
 It models relationships like **country → state → city → store outlet** and propagates permissions across the hierarchy.
 Includes helpers to define the authorization model, manage relationships, and check user permissions via the OpenFGA API.
+Just like Google Drive’s folder and file access management, granting write access to a parent folder automatically provides access to all child folders.

 # OpenFGA Hierarchical Authorization System (.NET)